CityOfDetroit/rental_map/README.md

 # Rental Map

-The Rental Map display all the current register rental properties in the city as well as the parcel data for all the properties in the city of Detroit..
+The Rental Map display all the current register rental properties in the city as well as the parcel data for all the properties in the city of Detroit.

 ## Getting Started